carloslfu/tribe-tech-test/README.md

 ## Know issues

-The MP4 format of the recorded video is only openable with a browser in some systems, it is possibly because of the file format.
+The MP4 format of the recorded video is only openable with a browser (Chrome preferred) in some systems, it is possibly because of the file format.
 This issue is easily fixable, and it will be fixed on future releases.

 # Roadmap